 KINESIOLOGY & APPLIED PHYSIOLOGY

 Our nationally known faculty involve both undergraduate and graduate students in their research on topics ranging from osteoarthritis, kidney disease, and stroke to sport and rehabilitation biomechanics.
-The Department of Kinesiology & Applied Physiology at the College of Health Sciences, offers strong academic programs in athletic training, exercise science, and strength and conditioning, with student access to state-of-the-art research laboratories, nationwide internship programs, and culturally enriching study abroad experiences.
+The Department of Kinesiology & Applied Physiology at the College of Health Sciences, offers strong academic programs in athletic training, exercise science, strength and conditioning, and human physiology, with student access to state-of-the-art research laboratories, nationwide internship programs, and culturally enriching study abroad experiences.

 MEDICAL & MOLECULAR SCIENCES